xyecoding/myBlog/source/_posts/Small-Things-for-Linux.md

 ---
-title: Shorcut on Linux
+title: Small Things for Linux
 top: false
 cover: false
 toc: true
-mathjax: true
-description: Describe the shortcuts of linux and how to set them
+description: Small Things for Linux
 categories:
-  - Programming
-  - Tools
   - Linux
 tags:
   - Linux
-abbrlink: 6d8ab470
+abbrlink: d1aa5902
-date: 2022-02-10 09:22:15
+date: 2022-10-03 21:35:07
 password:
 summary:
 ---

+# Proxy for apt

+`/etc/apt` is the host directory for apt.

+`/etc/apt/apt.conf.d/proxy.conf` defines the proxy for only for apt.

+If one want to define the proxy globally, `export http(s)_proxy` should be used.

+# Shortcuts

-_Root in: I want to find out where the "kill shortcut", ctrl C, defined.
+I want to find out where the "kill shortcut", ctrl C, defined.
 I use `bind -P` to check the shortcuts.
 However, do not find ctrl C. Thus, I learned something about the shortcuts on linux. ctrl C is a shortcut of stty.
-However, `bind -P` lists the shortcuts of readline._
+However, `bind -P` lists the shortcuts of readline.\_

 There may be two kinds of shortcuts, in practice,

 - stty shortcuts
 - readline shortcuts

-# stty (set tty, set teletypewriter)
+## stty (set tty, set teletypewriter)

 The difference between shell, terminal and tty